dugin/mobile-flashcards/README.md

 ## Overview

 This is the mobile flashcards project from the udacity react nanodegree.
-Tested with ios emulator and a real android device.
 I have improved the UX of the app and the quiz overall functionality.

+## Platforms
+Tested with ios emulator.
+Android sometimes the promises from AsyncStorage won't resolve . https://github.com/facebook/react-native/pull/16905

 ## Scripts to run the project